-High-speed internet - You'll need high-speed internet service from cable, DSL, or satellite providers in order to access video lectures that are integral to this course, and your internet needs to be reliable.
+High-speed internet - You'll need high-speed internet service from cable, DSL, or satellite providers to access online Online Connect Quizzes, and your internet needs to be reliable.
 This is Humboldt County and outages do happen, so it is best not to wait until the last minute to submit assignments.
 It is your responsibility to meet the class deadlines regardless of external circumstances.